 Note: In order for an application to be submitted correctly, an organization must have a minimum of three members (in addition to an advisor).

 Groups will have from July 1st until September 15th of each year to submit updated information to our office.
 Our office will review the organization's registration materials and determine (1) the group's eligibility to register with the University of Kansas, and, (2) the organization's category for registration purposes.
 The responsibility for verification of membership rests with the organization and advisor.
 Registration status is granted administratively by SILC.
 The organization's officers will be notified via email of the organization registration status.

 When officers and the advisor submit the online organization application, each agrees to abide by the Regents Policy on Organization Membership and the Equal Opportunity Statement of the University of Kansas as stated at the bottom of this page.
-You can also view additional student group information by going to the Student Organizations Website.
+You can also view additional student group information by going to each student organization's webpage on Rock Chalk Central.
 There you will find mission statements, contact information, and website addresses for each group on campus.

 Groups wishing to appeal a decision about registration status should submit a written letter to the Director of the Student Involvement & Leadership Center.
 The petition will be reviewed by three representatives of the Student Senate Executive Committee appointed by the President of the student body.
 The committee will make a recommendation to the Director of the Student Involvement & Leadership Center.

-- Update your organization's contact information, including officers, meeting times, roster, website
+- Update your organization's contact information, including officers, meeting times, roster, external website

 - Renew your organization's registration for the coming year.